 Capsicum annuum var. longum

-The Peperocino (Capsicum annuum var.
-Longum (L.) Sendtn.)
-Is a variety of the pepper and therefore belongs to the Solanaceae family.
+The Chili pepper (Capsicum annuum var.
+Longum (L.) Sendtn.) is a variety of the pepper and therefore belongs to the Solanaceae family.

 From a systematic point of view it belongs to the Eukaryota Domain, Kingdom Plantae, Magnoliophyta Division, Magnoliopsida Class, Subclass Asteridae, Solanales Order, Solanaceae Family and therefore to the Genus Capsicum, to the C. annuum Species and to the C. a. longum.